copyninja/copyninja.info/content/devops/my_mail_setup.rst

    done

 So before running mbsync I search for all mails tagged as *deleted* and delete them from system.
-Next I took for mails tagged as *Spam* on my both accounts and move it to Spam folder.
+Next I look for mails tagged as *Spam* on both my accounts and move it to Spam folder.
 Yeah you got it right these are mails escaping the spam filter and landing in my inbox and personally marked as Spam.